Jean Gebser: Structures of consciousness

-The archaic structure
+Archaic structure

 The archaic structure is the first structure of consciousness to emerge from the "ever-present origin":

 No direct information on this structure is available; it is inferred from writings from later times.
 It is zero-dimensional; consciousness is only "a dimly lit mist devoid of shadows".
 It is not individual, but "was totally identical with the whole":

-The magic structure
+Magic structure

 In the magical structure events, objects and persons are magically related.
 Symbols and statues do not just represent those events, objects and persons, but are those same objects and persons.

 Gebser symbolizes this "one-dimensional" consciousness structure by the space-less, time-less "point".
 Unlike the archaic structure in which there is a "perfect identity of man and universe", man is aware of nature as something within his community to which it must "listen" and out of which it must act in order to survive.